 - to any other person or entity to whom you have consented us to disclose your personal information.

-In general, the third-party providers we use will only collect, use and disclose your information to the extent necessary to allow them to perform the services they provide to us.
+In general, the third-party providers we use will only collect, use and disclose your information to the extent necessary to allow them to perform the services they provide to us or you.

 We may also disclose your credit information, including account information, default information, repayment history (including whether payments are made on time) and identification information to credit reporting agencies.